 If you aren't near a water source, Sonpal warns that you should make sure the sanitizer is fully dry before touching food.
 It's unlikely you'll ingest enough sanitizer to be dangerous, though: "You shouldn't pour so much hand sanitizer on your hands that you would be ingesting a toxic amount of it," says Sonpal.
-"According to the American Council On Science and Health, the amount of sanitizer needed to properly cover your hands is three millimeters."
+A 2016 study showed that 2-3 mL of sanitizer are needed to effectively cover most hand sizes.

 Can you become immune to hand sanitizer?